jrlucier/eero_tracker/README.md

     ```
     git pull
     ```
-    If you wish to blow away the `.git` directories and ignore future updates, run the following in the configuration directory (eg: `cd ~/.homeassistant`):
+    If you wish to never update again via `git`, then you can blow away the `.git` directories.
+You can run the following in the configuration directory (eg: `cd ~/.homeassistant`) to do that:
     ```
     ( find . -type d -name ".git" && find . -name ".gitignore" && find . -name ".gitmodules" ) | xargs -d '\n' rm -rf
     ```